ClimateImpactLab/energy-code-release-2020/2_projection/1_prepare_projection_files/readme.md

 ### `2_generate_projection_configs.do`
 - This code generates config files that are used to run projections.
 - It uses programs from `/2_projection/0_packages_programs_inputs/projection_set_up/write_projection_file.do`.
-- ***Please note - this code is set up to run the projections that we actually ran.
-Therefore it points to the CSVVs generated in from the gcp-energy repo.
-The names of these csvvs are slightly different!
-Also, they are in KWh rather than GJ.
-To run this using the csvv files made in this repo, you will need to edit the config writer***.
-- ***Please also note that the configs are set up to point to code and data that is saved on our CIL servers.
-To run this on an external server, you will need to edit this code to make it point to paths and data on your server.***

 #### Run instructions
 - Choose the SSP you want to generate configs for by editing the local `ssp_list`.
 The projection writer is set up to run "SSP3" as the default.